opentx/opentx-taranis-manual/first-steps.md

 Move the aileron stick, and the field will change to Ail (it might have already been there if your channel order preference set in the general settings had A for the first channel, as that's taken into account).

-You can leave the other parameters at their default settings, which mean:
+You can leave the other parameters at their default settings, which means:
 * The mix ratio of this input is 100%, so the scaling of the mixer line's output will be equal to its input.
-A value of -50% would mean the output would be half of the input, and inverted.
+A value of -50% would mean the output would be half of the input and inverted.
 * There is no offset, so with an input of 0 the output of the mixer line will also be 0.
 A value here would shift the response by that much percentage of (input x weight).
 * Trim is ON, it could instead be excluded from the calculation (OFF), or one of the other trims could be used (for cross-trimming for example).
 D/R and expo (the entries on the OUTPUTS screen for that channel) are used.
 Unticking the box would mean the mix receives the raw stick input even if a D/R is active.
 * Differential is 0, so the mixer output will be symmetrical on both sides.
 A value of 20% would mean the line's output would be 20% less on the negative side than on the positive one.
 The "Diff" field is editable, and by using the +/- keys on it you'll be able to select a curve instead (predefined or custom).
 * The mixer line is active for all flight modes.
 By "unticking" some of the numbers, you would disable that line whenever the corresponding flight mode is selected.
-* No switch is assigned to the line, so it's always active (as long as the modes setting above allows it).
+* No switch is assigned to the line, so it's always active (as long as the flight modes setting above allows it).
 Selecting a switch (physical or logical) would allow activating or deactivating the line when needed.
 * Warning is off.
 If set to 1,2 or 3 the radio would emit 1,2 or 3 short beeps every few seconds to let you know that line is active.
 * Multiplex is Add, so this line is just added to the previous ones on the same channel.
 If set to multiply it would multiply the calculated result of the lines above it, and if set to replace it would replace anything that's above it whenever it's active.
 * Delays are 0, so if that line had a switch assigned it would be activated/deactivated instantly when the switch is toggled.
 Time is in seconds.